How Much Do Vaccines Cost for Adults Over 50?

 COVID-19 Vaccine

 The COVID-19 vaccine is widely available and often free of charge.
 The U.S. government has provided funding to ensure that vaccines are accessible to everyone, regardless of insurance status.
-However, once federal funding ends, the cost might vary:
+However, federal funding has ended, so the cost might vary:

 - Without insurance: Expect to pay around $30 to $100 per dose, depending on the provider.